The Best Internet Service & Setup for Serious Gamers

 Strangely enough, most routers don’t come with network monitoring built in, making third-party firmware a necessity.
 Skip below for more tips on configuring your router and picking a firmware with monitoring capability.

-When you envision a serious gaming setup, you probably envision sleek gear hooked up to cutting-edge fiber Internet with ping so low you don’t even know it’s there.
+When you envision a serious gaming setup, you probably envision neon glowing gear hooked up to cutting-edge fiber Internet with single-digit latency.

 …And while a million-dollar setup sounds fun, the bandwidth needs for gaming are actually pretty minimal.
 Since the graphics and logic is mostly on your local machine, the data needed to connect to a multi-player universe is often on-par with the data your Grandma needs to leave awkward messages on Facebook.